Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Microsoft-Excel-(Office365).md

 * Some fields in SpiraPlan let you select multiple items from a list.
 Spreadsheets do not allow this functionality
 * When data is sent from SpiraPlan to the spreadsheet, only the first list value selected in Spira (if multiple are selected) will be displayed in the spreadsheet
 * When sending data to SpiraPlan you will only be able to select one value
+* When updating data, please note that since the value displayed in the spreadsheet will replace the multiple selections in Spira, you may lose data.

 ### Advanced Fields: New Comments
 When advanced mode is enabled you will see a column called "New Comments".
 This lets you create new comments in Spira when sending the relevant items to Spira